 For Free Users

 There is no record option for those on the free plan.
 If you want to record your online meetings, it’s a good idea to download a third party software like tl;dv.
-They allow you to record Google Meet without host permission, as well as download Google Meet recordings in one click.
+It will allow you to record Google Meet without host permission, as well as download Google Meet recordings in one click.

 Recording Meetings on Microsoft Teams